 Native American rapper SHADOWYZE wrote, performed and produced this smokin' track exclusively for AMERINDA celebrating 27 years of serving Native American artists.
 Help support AMERINDA by purchasing this song from CDbaby.

 Website Design: Patrick

 Opening Flash Music: Comin Home by Shadowyze

-This website is made possible with funds from the New York State Council on the Arts, celebrating 50 years of building strong, creative communities in New York State's 62 counties; and supported, in part by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+This website is made possible with funds from the New York State Council on the Arts, with the support of Governor Andrew Cuomo and the New York State Legislature; and supported, in part by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.